Mid-Back & Lower Back Pain

 However, rest for a sore back should be kept to no more than two weeks.
 Otherwise, the muscles in the lower back begin to atrophy, and can become significantly weak and leave you open to further undue pain and injury.

-Looking for back pain relief?
-Call King Chiropractic Institute today!
+For more information on back pain treatments call King Chiropractic Institute today!